 You can teach your child about the different sounds - what they are and where they come from.
-This helps your child develop listening skills, and lets you know how helpful the hearing instruments are.
+This helps your child developeing listering skills, and lets you know how helpful the hearing instruments are.

-A good way to make sure that your child is doing well, and that the hearing instruments are fitted correctly, is to make notes in a notebook each day.
+A good way to make sure that your child is doing well, and that the hearing instruments are fitted correctly, is to make notes in the Oticon Family Notebook.
 You can show these notes to your audiologist, who will use the information to make any necessary adjustments.